Pool Yard House by Studio Ardete in India: Spatial Connection Reimagined

 Side-bar-footer-forum

-Two individual masses define the facade: one with a screen that has been designed to have vertical elements that reduce visual contact with the busy street outside while at the same time allowing occupants a full view of the trees lining the road across, and the other a distinct mass holding the staircase behind it clad in dark grey textured stone.
+The facade is defined by two separate masses: a screen with vertical elements that minimize visual contact with the busy street outside while simultaneously providing occupants with a full view of the trees lining the road across, and a distinct mass supporting the staircase behind it, which is covered in dark gray textured stone.

-The main staircase and the wellness areas have been connected to the rest of the spaces via the courtyard, establishing a strong correlation between the inside and the outside, a fact that achieves greater importance when the climatic zone, characterized by both, extreme heat and cold, is taken into consideration.
+The main staircase and the wellness areas have been connected to the rest of the spaces via the courtyard, establishing a strong correlation between the inside and the outside, a fact that achieves greater importance when the climate zone, characterized by both extreme heat and cold, is taken into consideration.

-The colour, texture and material palettes of the pool yard house have been kept subtle, with use of wood and stone stealing focus.
-Colourful artwork contrasts against the toned down ambiance of the interiors.
+The color, texture, and material palettes of the pool yard house have been kept subtle, with use of wood and stone-stealing focus.
+Colorful artwork contrasts against the toned-down ambiance of the interiors.

 Project Details